 What happens to the photos after the festival?

 Photos can be collected after the festival at the cultural centre of Palethe.
+Exact dates to be communicated here after the festival ended.
 Photos that are not collected will become property of the organization.
 There is no guarantee for the condition of the photos.
-A selection of about 50 photos will be kept and used afterwards at foreign exhibitions, for European projects or for sponsors.

 About sponsors and partners

 There are sponsors and partners.
 We cooperate with two national associations of professional photographers.
 Also Breedbeeld and Lensculture support our initiative.
 The region of Flanders is supporting the festival, but we are always looking for new sponsors.
 In 2020 we entered into a partnership with the Royal Photographic Society (RPS).